Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My crystal vases and crystal glasses that were left with water for more than a couple of days have mineral deposit rings where the water level was.
 I tried vinegar, but that did not work.
 Does anybody know how to clean these rings, possibly without using harsh chemicals?

 I've used CLR in my crystal vases and it's removed all the discoloration and film.

 I soak mine in an orange cleaner found at the dollar tree.
 It comes in a clear spray bottle with red writing and lists various items that it can be used on.
-After soaking, I scrub lightly with a very gentle steel wool pad.
-It works wonders compared to every thing else I have tried!
-Very little scrubbing involved.

 Have heard that a tablet used for cleaning false teeth can be put in a vase (with water) - soak overnight.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Judi, you might want to try denture cleaning tablets (the kind that fizz), and let it soak quite awhile.
 (01/14/2005)